fugue/fregot/README.md

 ======

-`fregot` (**F**ugue **Rego** **T**oolkit) is a set of tools for working with the [Rego] policy language.
-It allows you to easily evaluate expressions, debug code, test policies, and more.
+`fregot` (**F**ugue **Rego** **T**oolkit) is a set of tools for working with the [Rego] policy language as part of the Open Policy Agent (OPA) policy engine.  `fregot` allows you to easily evaluate expressions, debug code, test policies, and more.

 [![Demo: debugging with fregot](examples/break_example/break_example.gif)](https://asciinema.org/a/AfmqS0xB2g5ZuORW4siesYFRY?size=medium)